 For this is the place!—for fans of the English-language theater, London is the sacred ground of sacred grounds.
 (The course will also be linked with an excursion to Stratford Upon Avon and the Royal Shakespeare Company’s main stage.

 This course, if taken as ENGL 344, counts as forms & genre requirement for language and literature majors.
 If taken as ENGL 444, counts as senior capstone requirement for language and literature majors.
+Creative Writing English Majors: ENGL 344 can apply toward CW English electives (an exception made solely for CW majors if course is taken on study abroad program).

 Jessica Burstein, UW Faculty